If you wish to know some of the B&B's history and secrets, we have carried out some research...

 In front of the B&B is the historic station building, an eclectic passenger pavilion built in 1856-1858 as the terminus of the train line to Novara (1853) in a rapidly changing city.
 In 1845 Porta Susa was at one end of a horse-drawn public bus line, running along via Garibaldi, piazza Castello and via Po and terminating at the Gran Madre Church.

-The apartment where the B&B is located was purchased in 1915 by Virgilio Bonino for his parents and since then it has been the home of 4 Bonino generations.
+The building belonged to Senator Antonio Carle who sold the apartments to different owners in 1923.
+The apartment where the B&B is located was purchased by Virgilio Bonino for his parents and since then it has been the home of 4 Bonino generations.
 The B&B was opened in 2007 by the present owner Marco.

 It happened in 1889 in Torino, construction year of the building